getify/You-Dont-Know-JS/async & performance/apA.md

 In *asynquence*, the assumption is reversed.

 If an error occurs on a sequence, and it **at that moment** has no error handlers registered, the error is reported to the `console`.
-In other words, by default unhandled rejections are always reported so as not to be swallowed and missed.
+In other words, unhandled rejections are by default always reported so as not to be swallowed and missed.

 As soon as you register an error handler against a sequence, it opts that sequence out of such reporting, to prevent duplicate noise.

-There may in fact be cases where you want to create a sequence that may go into the error state before you have a chance to register the handler.
-This isn't common, but it may happen from time to time.
+There may, in fact, be cases where you want to create a sequence that may go into the error state before you have a chance to register the handler.
+This isn't common, but it can happen from time to time.

 In those cases, you can also **opt a sequence instance out** of error reporting by calling `defer()` on the sequence.
-You should only opt out of error reporting if you are sure that you're going to eventually handle such errors.
+You should only opt out of error reporting if you are sure that you're going to eventually handle such errors:

 ```js
 var sq1 = ASQ( function(done){